tragfox/Angular-Nestjs.html/README.md

 we can generate a lot of files "Nest-g- resource is gonna build everthing for us"

 Database very important (need to use TYPEORM)
+# index2.html
+1.we learn to build E-commerce full stack website
+    will use front-end Angular
+                  back-end NestJS
+                  Database postgressSQL
+                  Hosting Digital ocean
+      we have two version mobile-desktop page(PC)
+    2.task about project desgins, ideal, and the flow Figma design showcase :home page,product page,product detail page(PC) :landing page,home page, product page, product detail page(mobile) framework used        :front end-Angular is focused more on modular and the folder structures :back end-NestJS is using typescript to make sure you codes everthing work correctly, also nestJS its a nodejs framework
+                          :digital ocean easy set up for database&hosting 3.local development and environment setup
+                          download nodejs+visual studio code
+    4.section 1 wrap up
+                     talk about how we gonna build this full stack e-commerce website talk about why need to using each frameworks like angular,nestJS, everthing was built on top of nodejs talk about how we gonna do very simple local environment set up
+          explained:
+                     talk about backend(nestjs) in order to build the entire project need to have "database and the backend"(build API SERVICE)